 Flexible cover for artists, crafters and their crafts, selling products online or in a retail shop.
 Public liability, product liability and more, by monthly subscription.

 Why choose Superscript for crafts insurance?

-Whether you're working at home, in your studio, or selling your art at fairs or online, we've got cover to protect your business.
-And if this changes from time to time, you can update your cover so that you're only ever paying for what you need.
+Whether you're working at home, in your studio, or selling your art online, we've got cover to protect your business.
+And if what you do changes from time to time, you can update your cover so that you're only ever paying for what you need.

 - Craft cover to meet your needs

 - No-commitment monthly cover

 - No fees for cancelling or changing your cover

 - Protect your business from a range of risks